jwswj/shell-ai/README.md

 - Generate shell commands from natural language descriptions
 - Multiple command suggestions to choose from
-- Support for OpenAI, Azure OpenAI, and Groq LLM providers
+- Support for OpenAI, and Groq LLM providers
 - Context mode to maintain command history and output for better suggestions
 - Shell history integration
 - Configurable via environment variables or config file